mtthidoteu/credit-monzo/README.md

 - Capital One (untested*)
 - Tesco Bank (untested*)

-* I haven't personally tested these but I don't see why it shouldn't work!
+I haven't personally tested all of these but I don't see why it shouldn't work!
 The truelayer api is pretty straightforward

 | :exclamation:  Attention :exclamation:  |